Questions to Ask Yourself When Reading the Bible: A Multi-Faith Perspective

 FAQs

-What is the most important question to ask yourself when reading the Bible?
+What is the most important question to ask when reading the Bible?

-Does the Bible itself tell you to ask questions while reading?
+Does the Bible itself tell us how to read it?

 0 Community answers